 What Can Eat A Humpback Whale?

-As you may know, whales migrate from one place to the other in search of breeding areas and food.
+As you may know, whales migrate from one place to another, searching for breeding areas and food.
 When humans pollute the water with chemicals and plastics, these animals can die or have defects that will affect their immune and reproductive systems.

-However, there are many regulations on whale hunting that have saved these animals in the late 20th century and 21st century.
+However, many regulations on whale hunting have saved these animals in the late 20th century and 21st century.

 How Do Humpback Whales Protect Themselves From Predators?

-Humpback whales have some defence mechanisms that will help them tackle most of the challenges in the cold waters.
+Humpback whales have some defense mechanisms that will help them tackle most of the cold waters’ challenges.

-The primary defence mechanism of a whale is its tail.
+The primary defense mechanism of a whale is its tail.
 A humpback whale can scare or injure a predator with the tail.

 Like dolphins, whales can also use their head to scare away predators and other marine enemies.
 However, they are unable to use their head to ram predators as dolphins can.

-The size of a humpback whale is also a natural defence mechanism.
+The size of a humpback whale is also a natural defense mechanism.
 Most predators see whales as enormous animals that cannot be killed that easily.

 The smaller species will travel in packs, which means they can stop a shark from swimming.
 Sharks should be in motion to oxygenate efficiently.
-Although this is not known as a very effective defence mechanism, it helps save the lives of smaller whales when they are attacked.
+Although this is not known as a very effective defense mechanism, it helps save smaller whales’ lives when they are attacked.

-Because of their sizes, most sharks don’t kill whales because there are other easier sources of food in the water.
+Most sharks don’t kill whales because of their size, as there are other easier sources of food in the water.
 However, when the great white shark is hungry enough, they are likely to attack whales for food.

 Humpback whales will dive deep to take refuge in the deep waters, especially when killer whales attack them.
 The killer whales and many other predators are unable to follow them to depths of 200 meters.
 Humpback whales can hold their breath for up to 30 minutes.

-The migration of humpback whales to Hawaii and other tropical waters is an effective strategy of reducing the risk of their calves being attacked by killer whales.
+The migration of humpback whales to Hawaii and other tropical waters is an effective strategy for reducing their calves’ risk of being attacked by killer whales.
 Orcas do not migrate to warmer waters.